 What are the benefits of FadeIn?

-Currently, the free demo version of FadeIn is actually the version of FadeIn.
-In order to use it long-term, you will need to buy the paid version, but all of the functionality of the paid version is built into the demo.
+The free demo version of FadeIn is the version of FadeIn.
+To use it long-term, you will need to buy the paid version, but all of the functionality of the paid version is built into the demo.
 Here they are:

 - Autocomplete and Revision Mode.
-Similar to Final Draft’s SmartType, FadeIn’s Autocomplete tool suggests frequently used character and location names, while the program’s revision mode allows you to color code revisions and lock scenes, too.
+Like Final Draft’s SmartType, FadeIn’s Autocomplete tool suggests frequently used character and location names, while the program’s revision mode allows you to color code revisions and lock scenes.

 - Easy Formatting.
-While FadeIn offers a built-in default formatting, you can also customize the way that the program formatting for you to control every aspect of your script’s layout and appearance, including image support for putting images in your script.
+While FadeIn offers a built-in default formatting, you can customize the program formatting to control every aspect of your script’s layout and appearance, including image support for putting images in your script.

 - Real-Time Collaborative Tools.
-FadeIn’s collaborative tools, while not as core to the program’s functionality as another program like WriterDuet, do allow multiple writers to edit the document at one time, with changes made in real-time.
+FadeIn’s collaborative tools, while not as core to the program’s functionality as another program like WriterDuet, allow multiple writers to edit the document simultaneously, with changes made in real-time.

 - Full-Screen Mode.
-FadeIn lets you fade all the tools and menus to the background so all you have to focus on is your script and your writing in a full-screen mode.
+FadeIn lets you fade all the tools and menus to the background, so all you have to focus on is your script and your writing in full-screen mode.

-FadeIn is also unique on this list because it is available for PC, Mac, Linux, as well as Android and iOS.
+FadeIn is also unique because it is available for PC, Mac, Linux, Android, and iOS.

-FadeIn also lets you create industry-standard breakdown reports so you can keep track of production-related components as you revise your work for producers and executives, and allows you to import and export in other file types like FDX files.
+FadeIn also lets you create industry-standard breakdown reports to keep track of production-related components as you revise your work for producers and executives and allows you to import and export in other file types like FDX files.

 What are some flaws of FadeIn?

-Despite all of the full features being available to you from the free demo, once you’ve written more than ten pages of your screenplay, you will get a continuous notification on the need to upgrade to the full version.
-Most users suggest this happens roughly every five minutes, which can be very tedious.
+Despite the full features being available from the free demo, once you’ve written more than ten pages of your screenplay, you will be continuously notified of the need to upgrade to the full version.
+Most users suggest this happens roughly every five minutes, which can be tedious.

-Also, any document you export as a pdf with FadeIn will come with a “demo version” watermark.
-You can get rid of this by buying the paid version, so for writers looking to make the jump from hobbyists to career writers would be advised to upgrade before they share their work professionally.
+Also, any document you export as a PDF with FadeIn will have a “demo version” watermark.
+You can get rid of this by buying the paid version, so writers looking to jump from hobbyists to career writers would be advised to upgrade before they share their work professionally.

-That said, I do believe you can export your script to another file format, like a Celtx or Final Draft file, and open it in one of those programs without having to upgrade to the paid version.
+That said, you can export your script to another file format, like a Celtx or Final Draft file, and open it in one of those programs without upgrading to the paid version.

-But if you are constantly having to use a friend’s version of Final Draft to print your script as an official PDF, you’ll want to save yourself the trouble and just upgrade.
+But if you constantly have to use a friend’s version of Final Draft to print your script as an official PDF, you’ll want to save yourself the trouble and upgrade.

-FadeIn is one of the best programs to use and experiment with for free, especially because you can make use of all of its features and functionality without having to upgrade – up to a point.
+FadeIn is one of the best programs to use and experiment with for free, especially because you can use all of its features and functionality without upgrading – up to a point.

-However, for developing your craft into a career, you’ll need to warm up to paying for the full version – at least before you send out your script in any kind of professional capacity.
+However, to develop your craft into a career, you’ll need to warm up to paying for the full version – at least before you send out your script in any professional capacity.